cyrusimap/cyrusimap.github.io/_sources/imap/reference/manpages/configs/imapd.conf.txt

     ``commandmintimer:`` <none>

-        Time in seconds.
+        Time in floating point seconds.
 Any imap command that takes longer than this time is logged.

     .. endblob commandmintimer